thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/style-customization.md

 Using style customization, you can create a uniform ThoughtSpot experience that matches with your company's look and feel.
-To re-brand the interface, you can use the style customization option found in the Administration Portal in the ThoughtSpot web application.
+To re-brand the interface, you can use the style customization option found in the Admin Console in the ThoughtSpot web application.
 It lets you change the logo, application background color, chart color palettes, and footer text.
 For help with chart and table visualization fonts, contact ThoughtSpot support.